 The SEC sues Binance, unveils 13 charges against crypto exchange in sweeping lawsuit

-The Securities and Exchange Commission has filed 13 charges against Binance, the world's top crypto exchange, as well as its billionaire co-founder and CEO, Changpeng Zhao, who is widely know as CZ.
+On Monday, it filed 13 charges against Binance, which operates the world's top crypto exchange, as well as its billionaire co-founder and CEO, Changpeng Zhao, who is widely know as CZ.
 It's the latest in a string of actions being taken against crypto companies.

+And on Tuesday, the Securities and Exchange Commission sued Coinbase, which runs the largest cryptocurrency exchange in the U.S.

+Both companies are accused of failing to register with the S.E.C., which claims to have regulatory oversight of most cryptocurrencies.

-In a lawsuit filed in the U.S. District Court for the District of Columbia, the S.E.C. accused Zhao and his company of misleading investors about Binance's ability to detect market manipulation as well as of misusing customer funds and sending some of that money to a company controlled by CZ, among other charges.
+In the Binance lawsuit, the S.E.C. accused Zhao and his company of misleading investors about Binance's ability to detect market manipulation as well as of misusing customer funds and sending some of that money to a company controlled by CZ, among other charges.

 "Through thirteen charges, we allege that Zhao and Binance entities engaged in an extensive web of deception, conflicts of interest, lack of disclosure, and calculated evasion of the law," said SEC Chair Gary Gensler, in a statement.
 "They attempted to evade U.S. securities laws by announcing sham controls that they disregarded behind the scenes so they could keep high-value U.S. customers on their platforms."